 The Student Organization Awards Ceremony brings together the leadership of Tufts’ Student Organizations to celebrate their accomplishments during the school year.
 Each year, the Office for Campus Life receives over 100 nominations for the awards.
 Members of the Tufts community, including students and administrators, come together to present the awards to these hard working student organizations.
 The Awards Committee, made up of student leaders and administrators from various areas of the campus community, will review the nominations and select the winners.
 Winners will be announced at the annual Student Organization Awards Ceremony in April.
 For a student organization to be considered they must be in good standing with the TCUJ (Tufts Community Union Judiciary) and the CSL (Committee on Student Life).
 Nominated student organizations should be TCU recognized or a university department recognized student organization.
 Any nominated organization must be officially registered with the Office for Campus Life for the current year.
-The 2019 ceremony will take place on April 24, 2019 at 7 pm in Alumnae Lounge.
-Nominated organizations will be invited to attend.

 The Collaboration Award is given in recognition of a co-sponsored program that demonstrates synergy and success as a result of working together.
 This award celebrates student organizations that have made collaboration a top priority.
 The recipients have demonstrated they can break down barriers between diverse student populations and foster greater communication between different organizations on campus.
 This may have occurred through programs, conversations, or publicity for a cause.
 These organizations have enhanced the Tufts experience and made a larger contribution to the community with their collaboration.

 Community Connection Award, 2019 Award Presented to DREAM